thomassimmer/Flutter-Actix-App/docs/articles/integration_tests.md

 }
 ```

-Using this trick means I cannot write my tests using an http server running in a different thread and then execute my request using the **reqwest** crate like zero2prod.
-Instead, and probably for the best, I can use the Actix's test utilities.
-I will then have to use this pattern:
+Using this method, you can control time during tests.
+However, this approach doesn’t work with a server running in a separate thread, such as when using the reqwest crate for HTTP requests like zero2prod did.
+Instead, I rely on Actix’s test utilities, which run the app in the same thread as the test, making time control easier.

+Here’s a basic example using Actix’s utilities:

 ```rust
 #[cfg(test)]